Huotes/CommitMaker/README.md

 Why Do programmers always mix up Haloween and Christmas?
 Because Oct31 == Dec25.

 Why do Java programmers have to wear glasses?
 Because they don't C#.

+Chuck Norris crossed the road.
+No one has ever dared question his motives.